Braintree-by-Vox/trade_assistant/DCM/ConfigureDCM.md

 ![alt text](InstallApp.png)

 After the app has installed, the setup page will open.
-The first thing you need to do is request a licence key.
+The first thing you need to do is request a licencs key.

-## How to request a licence registration key
+## How to request a license registration key
 From the Trade Assistant Setup page.
 From the menu bar, select 'Register App':

 ![alt text](RegisterApp.png)

-From the list of apps, select 'BCP-TRADEASSIST-DCM', then select 'Request Subscription / Trial licence' from the menu bar:
+From the list of apps, select 'BCP-TRADEASSIST-DCM', then select 'Request Subscription / Trial license' from the menu bar:

 ![alt text](RequestSubscription.png)

 An email will be sent to the Braintree service desk.
 Once the request has been registered, a support consultant will send you a registration key.
-On the subscription request page, click on 'Update Licence Key':
+On the subscription request page, click on 'Update License Key':

 ![alt text](UpdateLicence.png)